ChristianSi/lytspel/README.md

 * Otherwise the first long vowel in the word is considered stressed, e.g.
   «compleet, confurm, enjineer, ixplain, prisuem, sufyss» ‹complete, confirm, engineer, explain, presume, suffice›.
-Generally, all vowels except for «a, e, i, o, u, oo» and the schwa (as well as their r-colored variants) are considered long.
+Generally, all vowels except for «a, e, i, o, oo, u» and the schwa (as well as their r-colored variants) are considered long.
 However, with the exception of «y», if a long vowel is written with just one letter (because it precedes another vowel or the end of the word), it does not count for the purposes of this